-You can enter inline resources anywhere within the contents of a text figure using the prefix, such as egeorge and estevelobs.
+This means you can enter inline resources anywhere within the contents of a text figure using the prefix, such as egeorge and esteveJobs and they will be matched with existing project resources.
+If you enter an inline resource which is unrecognized Curio will create the meta element automatically.

 Note that matches are case insensitive and spaces and commas should be removed from resource names.
-So, for a resource named Browning, George you should enter escource.
+So, for a resource named Browning, George you should enter @BrowningGeorge.